-There are quite a few separate sections of the Great Wall would take up a large part of your day to get to and return from, including the visit.
-You really have to research which one you want to explore in terms of your interests, budget, how much time you have and so on.
-I’ve been to¬†more than 10¬†sections so far, so I can give some advice:
+Each section of the Great Wall would take up a large part of your day to get to and return from, including the visit.
+It’s very necessary to research which part of the Great Wall is the best to visit in terms of your interests, budget, how much time you have and so on, and find out how to avoid large crowds, who may ruin your whole Great Wall experience!
+Here’s some advice:

 Full Day options: Jinshanling, Jiankou, Huanghuacheng and Gubeikou

 Easiest winter walks: Mutianyu, Badaling, Juyongguan.

 Most people see the Great Wall at fully restored Badaling - the most popular and easily accessible section of the Great Wall.
 With complete facilities including guardrails, restaurants, cable cars, viewing telescopes and pulley, Badaling is nearly covered by all tour groups as part of Beijing trip.
 Very often, one of the first sights you’ll see at Badaling is a long row of souvenir stalls after getting off the bus.

 The difference between Badaling and Wild Great Wall is: Badaling has many ”mosts”: most famous, most visited, most well restored, and most crowded; While with more wild scenery and steep way they offered, Jinshanling, Jiankou, Gubeikou are more suitable for a day trip or weekend excursion.

 Badaling is often described as noisy and the most crowded section of the Great Wall compared with Mutianyu, Jiankou, Jinshanling and others.
 However, if you walk on south west part of Badaling, you can still enjoy the silence of Wall as most people walk towards north east part of it.

 As a good alternative for overcrowded Badaling, Mutianyu is well developed but often quiet, very green, not full of the tour buses and stops along the way.
 Taking pictures at Mutianyu is much easier compared with Badaling.